 Community Association started in 1990| Locally Owned with 100% local staff

-In 1987, a group of Talamancan residents started to meet to discuss their concerns about the rapid social, cultural, and economic changes accompanying the increase of tourism.
-In 1990, we became an incorporated grassroots non-profit organization and called ourselves Asociación Talamanqueña de Ecoturismo y Conservación, ATEC (/ah-tek/) for short.
+Established in 1987, a group of concerned Talamancan residents came together to address the rapid social, cultural, and economic transformations resulting from the influx of tourism.
+In 1990, we evolved into a grassroots non-profit organization, officially named Asociación Talamanqueña de Ecoturismo y Conservación, or ATEC (/ah-tek/) for short.